 You can also repot if you feel like your plant is too cramped in its current pot.

 Once you’ve transferred your plant to its new larger pot size, water it once and then let it dry down and produce roots before watering it again in about a week.

 Grooming and Maintenance

-Pruning your plant before or right at the beginning of spring can give it a nice and clean appearance.
+Pruning your Ficus tree before or right at the beginning of spring can give it a nice and clean appearance.

 Trim your branches back about 4” inches to encourage new growth.

 Make sure you are wearing gloves to avoid getting the sap from the leaves on your skin as it can cause skin irritation.